 As we explained before, this premium streaming service is made for horror fans.
 There are thousands of movies and TV episodes to check out, from horror, thriller, sci-fi, and other related genres.
-The service also has many of its movies curated into special collections by well-known horror movie and TV show creators and fans.
+The service also has many movies curated into special collections by well-known horror movie and TV show creators and fans.
 Shudder was first launched in 2015 by AMC Networks.
 It’s the same media company in charge of the cable TV networks AMC, IFC, SundanceTV, and WeTV.
-In September 2020, AMC Networks announced Shudder had exceeded 1 million paid subscribers.
+In September 2020, AMC Networks announced Shudder had exceeded one million paid subscribers.

 Where is the service available?

-At the moment Shudder is available in the US, the UK, Ireland, and Canada.
+At the moment, Shudder is available in the US, the UK, Ireland, and Canada.

 How much does it cost to subscribe to Shudder?

 You can also access all of Shudder’s content on the recently launched AMC Plus service.
-It bundles Shuddler’s movie and TV show library with the films and series from other AMC cable and streaming networks, including Sundance Now, IFC Films Unlimited, BBC America and more.
+It bundles Shuddler’s movie and TV show library with the films and series from other AMC cable and streaming networks, including Sundance Now, IFC Films Unlimited, BBC America, and more.
 It’s available for $8.99 a month.

 Can you get Shudder for free?